iebc-plateforme/ContactsJetpackcompose/FEATURE_GAP_ANALYSIS.md

 ## Executive Summary

-Our ContactsJetpackcompose app has achieved **~75% feature parity** with Fossify Contacts.
+Our contacts app has achieved **~75% feature parity** with Fossify Contacts.
 The app has a solid foundation with Clean Architecture, Material Design 3, and most core functionalities implemented.
 This document identifies the remaining 25% of features needed for full parity.

 ---